 A Day in the Life of an HVAC Technician

-The daily schedule may vary on the work site as well as your specific skill set.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.
+A typical workday may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.

-As we mentioned before, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
-For roles assisting customers, strong customer service skills are always a positive.
+As we mentioned before, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always welcome.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-With the constant growth in HVAC careers, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+However, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary